|FCA-100: Introduction to Firefighting, Credits = 1|

 Provides an overview of the fire service and the role of the firefighter.
 Several aspects of a career with the Fire Service will be explored beginning with the origins of the modern American fire service, the complexity of the organization, and an introduction to the activities involved in fire protection.
-Students must have acceptance into the Fire Science program to enroll.
+Prerequisite: Acceptance into the Fire Science program.
+This class is offered only in fall of the first year Fire Science program.

 Provides an introduction to firefighting fundamentals according to National Fire Protection Association (NFPA) standards and includes a practicum element.
 Topics include personal protective equipment, search and rescue techniques, health and safety, fire behavior, incident command systems, ladders and ventilation, and hazardous materials.

-Taught according to the standards of the National Fire Protection Association (NFPA) and is the final segment in the FCA 111, FCA 113, and FCA 115 series.
-The course expands on the topics covered in the previous courses and will include hydraulics, sprinkler systems, fire prevention education, investigation, and multi-company operations.
-Upon completion of this segment, the student will be able to take the test for Level 1 Firefighter conducted by the state Fire Protection Bureau.
+This course is taught according to the standards of the National Fire Protection Association (NFPA) and is the final segment in the FCA 111 and FCA 115 series.
+The course expands on the topics covered in FCA 111 Fundamentals of Firefighting and will include hydraulics, sprinkler systems, fire prevention education, investigation, and multi-company operations.
+Upon completion of this segment, the student will be able to take the test for Level 1 Firefighter conducted by the WA State Fire Protection Bureau.
 Those who successfully complete the test will receive a certificate from the International Fire Service Accreditation Congress (IFSAC) that is recognized in 35 states and 19 countries.
 Prerequisite: FCA 111 or instructor permission.

 FCA-120: Fire Investigation, Credits = 3